W W W . S H E L L E Y L E A C H . C O M

 All the sketches and watercolours are part of this series, they comprise my "reference material".

-" Echo's of Last Light " Painting 2
+" Echo's of Last Light "

-this painting was started in July 2024
+This painting was started in July 2024

-completed Sept 7, 2024
+completed Sept 7, 2024 (Acrylic on canvas)

 "Echo's of Last Light" capturing the serene moments of the last minutes of daylight casting over Mazinaw Rock/Bon Echo.
 This painting is set outside Bon Echo Provincial Park, located in Mazinaw Heights.